Triphenylphosphine: Oxidation

 This impurity can be removed by recrystallisation of PPh3 from either hot ethanol or isopropanol.
 This method capitalizes on the fact that OPPh3 is more polar and hence more soluble in polar solvents than PPh3.

+One electron oxidation generates the triphenylphosphonium radical cation, which dimerizes to the hexaphenyl-1,2-diphosphonium dication [Ph3P–PPh3]2+.
+Irradiation by light cleaves the P–P bond and regenerates transient triphenylphosphonium radical cations.

 Triphenylphosphine abstracts sulfur from polysulfide compounds, episulfides, and elemental sulfur.
 Simple organosulfur compounds such as thiols and thioethers are unreactive, however.
 The phosphorus-containing product is triphenylphosphine sulfide, Ph3PS.
 This reaction can be employed to assay the "labile" S0 content of a sample, say vulcanized rubber.
 Triphenylphosphine selenide, Ph3PSe, may be easily prepared via treatment of PPh3 with red (alpha-monoclinic) Se.
 Salts of selenocyanate, SeCN−, are used as the Se0 source.
 PPh3 can also form an adduct with Te, although this adduct primarily exists as (Ph3P)2Te rather than PPh3Te.

 Aryl azides react with PPh3 to give phosphanimines, analogues of OPPh3, via the Staudinger reaction.
 Illustrative is the preparation of triphenylphosphine phenylimide: